-Another unexpected consequence of the increase of visitors to Angkor Wat are fake monks, who push incense into your hands, mumble some words and then try and charge you US$20 for the privilege.
-Although it a holy site, apparently they didn’t get the memo and see it as a good a place for a scam as any.
+Another unexpected consequence of the increase in visitors to Angkor Wat is fake monks, who push incense into your hands, mumble some words and then try and charge you US$20 for the privilege.
+Although it a holy site, apparently they didn’t get the memo and see it as a good place for a scam as any.

 The best way to avoid any awkwardness is just to politely decline.

 Where there are tourists, there tend to be touts and overly aggressive salespeople clamoring for your attention, along with clusters of children forcing books, bracelets and over-priced bottles of water into your hands.
 Given the high amount of competition here, people will do or say anything for a sale, so it’s worth taking most things with a pinch of salt.
 And, as much as they might claim otherwise, there are food and water vendors inside the complex, so don’t feel pressured to buy anything at the front gate.

 Expect to pay slightly more for food and drinks than you would outside the complex, but drive a hard bargain.
 Maps and guidebooks can be had for as little as US $1 in town before you go or inside the temples, but do your best to avoid buying from children at all costs; no matter how cute they are, as it reinforces a very harmful practice.